ILIAS-eLearning/ILIAS/tests/README.md

 Select the test in the top right corner and press the play button to let the global suite run.

+#### Explanation ILIAS installation bound tests
+ILIAS with the version 5.3 contains installation bound tests which require a fully installed ILIAS.
+All tests which are bound belong to a special test group called *needInstalledILIAS* which can be excluded to run the remaining test for example on a continuous integration server.

+The tests in the *needInstalledILIAS* group also need an additional configuration which is shown bellow.

 <a name="configure-ilias-bound-tests"></a>
 #### Configure ILIAS installation bound tests
 The ILIAS bound test uses a configuration located in